The "Pianoforte" -

 process.
 When Silbermann showed the instrument to Bach,

-attention of composers across Europe.
+of composers across Europe.

 Most people still referred to it as a harpsichord.
 However, since